awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example-configure-event-source.md

 You're all done\!
 Now *adminuser* can test the setup as follows:

 1. Using the following AWS CLI command, add event records to your Kinesis stream\.
 The `--data` value is a base64\-encoded value of the `"Hello, this is a test."` string\.
 You can run the same command more than once to add multiple records to the stream\.

    ```
    $ aws kinesis put-record \
    --stream-name examplestream \
-   --data "This is a test. final" \
+   --data "SGVsbG8sIHRoaXMgaXMgYSB0ZXN0Lg==" \
    --partition-key shardId-000000000000 \
    --region region \
    --profile adminuser